Restaurants in Copenhagen

 Set in Boltens Gård, Khun Juk is a stylish Thai restaurant celebrated for its authentic cuisine.
 Favourites from the menu include spicy Thai beef salad or steamed mussels with horapa (Thai sweet basil) and lemongrass.
 The dining room has classic décor and a warm atmosphere, while the outdoor area has lovely café umbrellas and potted plants.
 Open Monday to Saturday for dinner, reservations recommended.

 Telephone: 3332 3050

-Located in Grabrodretorv, one of the oldest squares in Copenhagen, Restaurant Peder Oxe is set in an historic 19th-century building with light-filled rooms and high ceilings.
-The menu varies with the changing of the season and includes everything from classic lamb and beef dishes to fresh seafood and game.
-The 'Market Buffet' also offers a great selection.
+Restaurant Peder Oxe is set in an historic 19th-century building on Gråbrødretorv, one of the oldest squares in Copenhagen.
+Visitors will sit in lovely light-filled rooms with classic décor and high ceilings.
+The kitchen focuses mainly on high quality steaks and a mix of French and Nordic influences.
+Menus vary with the changing seasons, including everything from classic lamb and beef dishes to fresh seafood and game.
+For something lighter, there are selections of cheeses, desserts, and Danish smørrebrød.
 Open daily for lunch and dinner, reservations recommended.